 About this Project

-Generation West Virginia and Regional Optical Communications are leading work in 18 counties to improve access to affordable internet through Connect Humanity’s Appalachia Digital Accelerator project.
+Generation West Virginia, WV Office of Broadband Digital Equity Staff, and Regional Optical Communications are leading work in 18 counties to improve access to affordable internet through Connect Humanity’s Appalachia Digital Accelerator project.

 Over the past three years, GWV has focused on planning and supporting communities to access funds to build broadband infrastructure.
-With this foundational piece in motion and BEAD deployment funds expected fall 2024, we are taking this opportunity from Connect Humanity to look beyond internet infrastructure to other barriers, such as affordability and digital skills, that must be overcome so West Virginians have meaningful connectivity and all that it enables.
+With this foundational piece in motion and BEAD deployment funds expected fall 2024, we were able to take this opportunity from Connect Humanity to look beyond internet infrastructure to the other barriers, such as affordability and digital skills, that must be overcome so West Virginians have meaningful connectivity and all that it enables.

-Through August 31, 2024, this project will support local partners in 18 counties to leverage existing planning work, fill the gaps, and secure the partnerships and funding they need to meet their communities digital inclusion goals.
+This project supported local partners in 18 counties to leverage existing planning work, fill the gaps, and develop county-level digital equity plans that will help stakeholders secure the partnerships and funding they need to meet their communities digital inclusion goals.

 How to Get Involved